 - Send an extra copy of every signed agreement to these e-mail addresses

-It’s the External Archive again, but this setting can be configured at the group level (for business and enterprise level customers), which allows you to route completed Sales contracts to Accounting, or completed NDAs to the Legal team (for example).
+It’s the External Archive again, but this setting can be configured at the group level (for business and enterprise-level customers), which allows you to route completed Sales contracts to Accounting, or completed NDAs to the Legal team (for example).

 - Upload Signed Document

 If you allow signers to print the document, sign it, and fax it back, you should enable this setting.
-Someday, someone will print off a document and mail it to you, and if this setting isn’t enabled, you won’t be able to close out the transaction in Adobe Sign.
+Someday, someone will print off a document and mail it to you, and if this setting isn’t enabled, you won’t be able to close out the transaction in Acrobat Sign.

 - Twitter Integration